idelovski/DynamicMenu/README.md

 4) Nib file doesn't have it
 5) Finally, File menu inside the build application does not have it
 6) Well, a mistery!

+Edit:

+7) so -isHidden returns NO for CloseAll but YES for the next item Revert